 Before going through the real estate licensing process in your state, it’s essential that you understand the duties and responsibilities of the role.
 A real estate agent is a licensed professional who assists clients with buying, selling, or leasing properties.
 However, what does this mean for someone who only wants to work part-time?

-Here are three main tasks your clients will require you to perform as a real estate agent.
+Here are three main tasks your clients will require you to perform as a part-time real estate agent.

 Of course, in addition to these client tasks, you need to spend time building your brand, getting leads, and growing your business.
 While a real estate agent can undoubtedly work part-time, those who work more can reap rewards!